Japanese eel: Threats

 The decline of the population of the Japanese eel is also directly related to the strong connection that the eel's life cycle has with the temperature of the water.
 This species relies on this environmental signal to know when to migrate in and out of their fresh water habitat; thus, the change in water temperature is directly proportional to the decline in population size.
-These rising water temperatures to ocean acidification and the thinning of the ozone layer.
+These rising water temperatures are due to ocean acidification and the thinning of the ozone layer.
 These eels are having a more challenging time knowing when to migrate.
-When migrating into their freshwater habitats, they prefer 8 to 10 degrees Celsius, a temperature usually reached in the autumn months but is getting later and later.
+When migrating into their freshwater habitats, they prefer 8 to 10 degrees Celsius, a temperature usually reached in the autumn months but is occurring later and later in the year.

-Another factor that is effecting the Japanese eels is habitats loss.
-The coast is becoming a more preferred location for humans to live as the climate and pollution continues to worsen taking away from the habitat of these eels.
-On average from 1970s–2010s, 76.8% of the Japanese eels habitat is lost to human development.
+Another factor that is effecting the Japanese eel is habitat loss.
+The coast is becoming a more preferred location for humans to live leading to climate and pollution worsening, taking away from the habitat of these eels.
+On average from 1970s–2010s, 76.8% of the Japanese eels habitat was lost to human development.

 Status

-The Japanese Eel is considered an endangered species by IUCN.
-The last time that this species was assessed in November 2018 and according to that assessment the population size is still decreasing.
+The Japanese Eel is considered an endangered species by International Union for Conservation of Nature (IUCN), last assessed in November 2018.
+According to this assessment the population size is decreasing.

 Efforts

 There are multiple preservation effectors that the Japanese government is undertaking to slow or stop the extinction of this highly important species for their consumption.
 In 2015 the Inland Water Fishery Promotion Act was put in place preventing the fishing and culturing of eels without the proper permit.
 The goal of this act was to slow down the over fishing of the Japanese eel and control the number of eels being taken into captivity.
-In the future there is a law being placed that in December 2023 that makes fishing glass eels without a permit punishable with up to 3 years in prison or a 30 million Japanese yen fine.
+In December 2023, a law was passed that makes fishing glass eels without a permit punishable with up to 3 years in prison or a 30 million Japanese yen fine.
 There have also been efforts made to stop the habitat loss of this species through the Nature-oriented river works.
-The high price and demand of this species means that there is also need for the Act on "Ensuring the Proper Domestic Distribution and Importation of Specified Aquatic Animals and Plants" that prohibits harvesting and culturing these eels without a permit that was put in place in 2020.
+The high price and demand of this species means that there was also the need for the Act on "Ensuring the Proper Domestic Distribution and Importation of Specified Aquatic Animals and Plants" that prohibits harvesting and culturing these eels without a permit.